svanderbleek/twpgtwp/README.md

 * The child as hacker: Building more human-like models of learning
 * Verified Quantitative Analysis of Imperative Algorithms
 * Arboreal categories: An axiomatic theory of resources
+* PROGRAML: A Graph-based Program Representation for Data Flow Analysis and Compiler Optimizations

 ## Binary Analysis